 - You can roll it into a sausage shape in some cling film or make quenelles or spread it in any mould you want.

-- Then place the butter back in the fridge to chill and set.
+Then place the butter back in the fridge to chill and set.
 In the meantime peel the corn (you can keep the husks, dry them and make tamales with it later if you like).
+Trim the ends.

 - Fill a large pan with water, add a pinch of salt and bring it to a rolling boil over high heat.
 Once boiling, add the corn cobs and turn the heat low.